Giovanni1085/academic-kickstart/content/post/Studentprojectideasscience.md

 **Participation in shared tasks is very encouraged**.
 Students from previous years have participated, for example, in challenges such as [SemEval 2020 unsupervised lexical semantic change](https://competitions.codalab.org/competitions/20948) (task 1) and [CLEF HIPE 2020](https://impresso.github.io/CLEF-HIPE-2020) (Named Entity Recognition and Linking on multilingual historical corpora).

-*I am currently loooking for students interested in participating to CLEF HIPE 2022, focused on Named Entity Recognition and Linking on multilingual historical corpora.*

 ## AI for cultural heritage

 There are a variety of topics under this general theme which are of interest, as heritage collections have been widely digitized over recent years.
-Themes include the use of **active learning** to annotate and retrieve information (this is related to human-AI interaction or hybrid AI), the use of **transfer learning** (for example language models of virual features), the **automated enrichment of collections** via information extraction (for example, named entity recognition and linking).
+Themes include the use of **active learning** to annotate and retrieve information (this is related to human-AI interaction or hybrid AI), the use of **transfer learning** (for example language models of virual features), the **automated enrichment of collections** via information extraction (for example, named entity recognition and linking), and the application of **explainable AI** methods to automated tasks in cultural or creative workflows.

 Several of these topics are developed within the context of the [Creative Amsterdam initiative](https://www.create.humanities.uva.nl/ai-for-cultural-heritage/) (CREATE) at UvA, and in collaboration with Dutch heritage organizations.

+For **internships and industry projects** under this theme, see below or visit [Odoma](https://www.odoma.ch).

 To know more: Fiorucci et al., *[Machine Learning for Cultural Heritage: A Survey](https://www.sciencedirect.com/science/article/pii/S0167865520300532)*, 2020.